Skip to main content

 Denis had sold his large family house in Bourg-la-Reine a few years earlier.
 His children had grown up, and he was now on his own.
 He focused his search within a very tight perimeter: Bourg-la-Reine, 10 minutes maximum from his serviced apartment.

 He registered with several estate agencies.
-Offers were rare and unsuitable.
+Offers were rare and ill-suited.
 Three years passed.
 Denis was still in his serviced apartment, his furniture in storage.

-One day, an estate agent, aware that his portfolio held nothing that matched, recommended the services of Marie Esmieu-Fournel at Home Select.
+One day an estate agent, aware that his portfolio held nothing that matched, pointed him to Marie Esmieu-Fournel at Home Select.

 A mandate signed during lockdown